shelman/CSCI5527-course-project/README.md

 run once.
 This is useful for:
 - Testing out model architectures on a subset of the essays, by using the `cutoff` parameter to preprocess only a subset and use that as the model inputs.
-- Training models without reading the big csv into memory at once (helps a lot with speed on Sam's computer).
+- Training models without reading the big csv into memory at once (helps a lot with speed on my computer).

 Preprocessing splits the dataset into training and test based on the `train_pct` parameter.